ognjenjevremovic/pretty-easy-dates/README.md

      date: '6.12.2016' }
 ```

-Another usage of JavaScript object notation, as parameter, is to define **includes** propertie that has an array as it's value pair.
+Another usage of JavaScript object notation, as parameter, is to define **includes** property that has an array as it's value pair.
 This has the same outcome as if you provided an Array of keywords and/or number values (positive or negative) it just looks more *straight forward* then just by providing an array on it's own as a parameter to the function.
 ```javascript
 var timeframe = {